shantibetts/tarot-reader/project-worksheet.md

 ### Resolution

 I added a blank card of appropriate dimensions to a CardMedia component.
 It solved two issues: first the blank card makes sure the blank card spaces show at the correct aspect ratio before the picture is populated, and it also provides the child necessary for the card object.
 The too-short still shows momentarily before getting replaced with the Tarot image, so I would like to find a better way to determine the card-object's height.

+### Final Resolution

+I removed the cards entirely, and just wrapped the image in a MUI Button.
+This gave me the functionality I really wanted - the image of a blank / populated card, plus the highlighting and ripple of the button.
+By removing all the MUI Card, CardActionArea, CardContent, Grid container, Grid items, etc, I gained a lot of control over margins, padding, and how the card image would appear, which I was able to leverage with CSS Grid and responsive CSS media calls.